-- 19.6 In addition to the public holidays specified in sub-clause 19.5 employees shall be entitled to an extra public holiday each year.
-Such public holiday shall occur on one of the following days as determined by the employer: - (a) On the day on which the August Bank Holiday is observed; or - (b) On a day between Christmas and New Year within the days Monday to Friday inclusive and not coinciding with a date that is already a gazetted public holiday for that calendar year; or - (c) On a gazetted and proclaimed local public holiday.
-In areas where only one half-day is proclaimed and observed, the whole day will be regarded as a public holiday for the purposes of this Agreement.
-In these circumstances if a further one half day local public holiday occurs in that calendar year, it will not be observed for the purposes of this clause. - (d) The employer shall nominate before July 1 of each calendar year, the date on which this extra public holiday is to be observed.
-Once such an election is made, such date then becomes the date on which the extra public holiday is to be observed for all workers in that establishment covered by this Agreement, provided however that if no such election is duly made, the extra public holiday will be observed on the August Bank Holiday. - 19.7 Employees shall also be entitled to any other day duly proclaimed and observed as a public holiday within the area in which the residential aged care facility is situated, beyond those days already observed in accordance with sub-clauses 19.5 and 19.6. - 19.8 An employee who is required to and does work on any public holiday prescribed in this clause shall be paid in lieu of all other shift allowances (except broken shift allowances), weekend penalties and casual loading, as follows: - (a) Full-time Employees: Time and one half for all ordinary time worked in addition to the weekly rate.
+Christmas and New Year) and (a local public holiday, e.g. Newcastle Show Day).
+However, where a special or additional public holiday is proclaimed and observed in Newcastle, as a 'one-off' additional or special public holiday, the employee would be entitled to that day as a public holiday under this agreement pursuant to subclause 18.4(b).

+- 18.7 An employee who is required to and does work on any public holiday prescribed in this clause shall be paid in lieu of all other shift allowances (except broken shift allowances), weekend penalties, casual loading and part-time loading, as follows: - (a) Full-time Employees: Time and one half for all ordinary time worked in addition to the weekly rate.
 Alternatively, if the employee elects, half-time extra for all time worked in addition to the weekly rate and have one ordinary working day added to be taken in conjunction with the period of annual leave. - (b) Permanent Part-time Employees: Double and a half for all time worked on the public holiday, although where the time worked by agreement is less than the rostered shift, the balance of the rostered shift will be paid at ordinary pay.
-Alternatively, if the employee elects, half-time extra for all time worked in addition to the weekly rate and have the equivalent number of hours worked added to be taken in conjunction with the period of annual leave. - (c) Casual Employees: Double time and one-half the rates of pay for casuals for all time worked.
-Such payment shall be taken to be inclusive of and not in addition to the casual loading referred to in sub-clause 13.2. - 19.9 Full-time shift-workers rostered off duty on a public holiday shall be paid one day's pay in addition to the weekly rate, or if the employee so elects have one day added to be taken in conjunction with their period of annual leave. - 19.10 The election referred to in sub-clause 19.9 is to be made in writing by the employee at the commencement of each year of employment and is irrevocable during that period of employment.
+Alternatively, if the employee elects, half-time extra for all time worked in addition to the weekly rate and have the equivalent number of hours worked added to be taken in conjunction with the period of annual leave. - (c) Casual Employees: Double time and one-half the basic periodic rates of pay for casuals for all time worked.
+Such payment shall be taken to be inclusive of and not in addition to the casual loading referred to in sub-clause 12.2. - 18.8 Full-time shift-workers rostered off duty on a public holiday shall be paid one day's pay in addition to the weekly rate, or if the employee so elects have one day added to be taken in conjunction with their period of annual leave. - 18.9 The election referred to in subclause 18.7 is to be made in writing by the employee at the commencement of each year of employment and is irrevocable during that period of employment.

-20. ALLOWANCES
+19. ALLOWANCES

-20.1 In Charge Allowance
+19.1 In Charge Allowance